 Overton Summer Research Scholars in Economics

-SURF is a summer research program for high achieving undergraduates in economics.
+This summer research program for high achieving undergraduates in economics.
 These internships are open to undergraduates of any university and will be awarded for superior academic achievement.
-SURF provides an opportunity for potential MS Economics students to preview the pertinents of economic research.
+It provides an opportunity for potential MS Economics students to preview the pertinents of economic research.
 Learn more

 The Overton Prize in Economics